 Put Food Cravings Back on the Shelf!

 Overeating, or even just eating poorly in moderate amounts, can completely stifle a person’s weight loss.
-But after years and years of certain eating habits, the human brain tends to try and keep those habits going.
+After years of certain eating habits, the human brain tends to try and keep those habits going.
 This can happen in forms like emotional eating, or just the brain’s familiarity of when to demand food again.
 Appetite suppressants help to essentially re-train the brain to refrain from demanding food when it’s not necessary.
-That’s why appetite suppressants are one of the core pillars of our medical weight loss plans at South Valley OrthoMed.
+One of the core pillars of our medical weight loss plans at South Valley OrthoMed are appetite control medications.

 How Do They Work?